 Workers’ Compensation Drawbacks

 The biggest drawback of receiving a workers’ compensation claim is that the injured person cannot take legal action or file a lawsuit against their employer.
 Although workers’ compensation may seem like a convenient offering at the time since it does cover lost wages and medical expenses, a workers’ compensation claim does not compensate an injured person for the pain and suffering, loss of quality of life, and other damages.

 You may want to believe that workers’ compensation is there to provide you with money for your loss or sudden traumatic injuries.
 Still, the workers’ compensation insurance system acts just like any other insurance company.
 They benefit from delaying claims and rejecting them.
 Having an experienced attorney on your side to protect your rights and give you legal advice can increase your chances of receiving monetary compensation.
 For more information on the workers’ compensation system or how to get the most out of your workplace accident, contact us or visit any of our law offices across California for a free case review.

 Central to our ethos is client loyalty.
-Do or die, our attorneys have substantial experience in helping permanently disabled workers file workers’ compensation claims.
-They can help you recover the maximum weekly payments within the workers’ compensation coverage from most employers.
+Do or die.
+Our attorneys have substantial experience helping permanently disabled workers file workers’ compensation claims.
+They can help you recover the maximum weekly payments within most employers’ compensation coverage.